|Address/phone||2775 Richardson Dr,

 To determine housing classifications, new Placer County detainees are assessed according to their past criminal profile, current charges, observed behavior/attitude and other factors.
 All inmate housing is directly supervised by an officer at all times.

 Medical, dental, and mental health care are provided to inmates, as needed.
 Drug and alcohol treatment is also available.
-Elective services have a $3.00 co-pay, but inmates are not denied necessary health care if they are without funds.
-Therapeutic dietary needs can be accommodated.
-Requests for a special diet must be submitted to medical staff.
+Therapeutic dietary needs can be accommodated if requests are submitted to medical staff.

 Note: All U.S. jails must comply with the federal Prison Rape Elimination Act (PREA) of 2003, which includes a “zero tolerance policy” for acts of sexual abuse, sexual assault, or sexual harassment involving jail inmates or staff.
 Incidents of abuse should be reported immediately to jail staff.